(Click on the blue links to access the texts)

 - Requested the city to not authorize further commercial development around the lake (2008)

-The residents must remain vigilant with regards the new constructions and new housing developments around the lake.
+The Associationt remains vigilant in relation to the new housing developments around the lake.

 Development in the watershed